jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-1b-causes.md

 +++
-title=  "What Causes the Increase in Productivity?"
-# heading=  Chapter 1b of Book 1 of the Wealth of Nations Simplified
-date=  2020-01-30
-image=  "/covers/wn.jpg"
-description=  "Division of Labor raises productivity by increasing skill, time savings, and by the invention of technology"
+title=  "What Causes the Increase in Productivity?" heading=  "Chapter 1b of the Wealth of Nations Simplified" date=  2020-01-30 image=  "/covers/wn.jpg" description=  "Division of Labor raises productivity by increasing skill, time savings, and by the invention of technology"